 The Company is a Delaware limited liability company organized under the LLC Act in March 2019.
 The Company's business plan is to purchase and/or invest in Real Estate Assets such as residential and commercial mortgage notes, and residential and commercial real estate.
-Real Estate Assets also include short-term business loans commonly called "fix and flip" loans as well as well as multi-family properties, including affordable housing.
+Real Estate Assets also include short-term business loans commonly called "fix and flip" loans as well as residential multifamily properties, including affordable housing.